datahubio/datahub-cloud-template-dataset/docs/Add visuals and data-rich components.md

   yAxis="AAPL.Open"
 />

-Simply copy and paste the following code snippet and update the values to reflect your data points:
+Simply copy and paste the following code snippet and update the URL and the title, xAxis, yAxis to reflect your data points:

 ```
 <PlotlyBarChart